 Visual inspection and quality assessments will be conducted by a suitably qualified environmental consultant.
 This will include an inspection of material placement areas active at the time of inspection.
-Soil samples will also be collected from every source site importing on that day with a proposed 1 sample for every 5,000m3 of materials imported for the week.
+Soil samples will also be collected from every source site importing on that day with a proposed 1 sample for every 5,000m3 of materials imported for the week for VENM and ENM Materials, and 1 sample for every 10,000m3 for Tunnel Boring Materials.